3 Best Phlebotomy Schools in Rhode Island

 National Certifying Organizations For Phlebotomists

 • American Medical Technologists.
-If you decided to get this certification, there are requirements to meet, such as adequate work experience, and an oral or written exam.
+If you decide to get this certification, there are requirements to meet, such as adequate work experience and an oral or written exam.
 It also requires renewal every three years through CEU and re-examination.

 • American Society for Clinical Pathology, Training, or work experience, in combination with an oral or written exam, is obligatory for this license.
 Furthermore, a renewal every ten years through CEU is necessary as well.